mauriciopoppe/blog/site/content/notes/computer-graphics/view-transform.md

 ## Computing the View Matrix

 The view transform is a change between coordinate systems, so the first step is to express the same point in both systems.
+The general space hierarchy, object space, upright space, and world space, is covered in [Coordinate Systems](/notes/computer-graphics/coordinate-systems/).

 Consider two coordinate systems in 3D space: the **canonical world coordinate system** with basis vectors $\mathbf{x}, \mathbf{y}, \mathbf{z}$ anchored at origin $(0,0,0)$, and a **nested coordinate system** (the camera frame built above, or any local object frame) with basis vectors $\mathbf{u}, \mathbf{v}, \mathbf{w}$ located at eye origin $\mathbf{e} = (x_e, y_e, z_e)$.
 The same point $\mathbf{p}$ is written $\mathbf{p}\_{\text{xyz}} = (x\_p, y\_p, z\_p)$ in the canonical system and $\mathbf{p}\_{\text{uvw}} = (u\_p, v\_p, w\_p)$ in the nested system.